 Below are basic guidelines for those wishing to earn their counseling certification in Kentucky.
 Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Kentucky counseling licensure process.
 However, it is wise to contact the Kentucky Board of Licensed Professional Counselors at (502) 564-3296, ext.
 222 to make sure you are on the right track.

 I'm a High School Graduate

 As a high school graduate in Kentucky looking into counseling licensure requirements, you are ahead of the curve.
 Kentucky counseling certification requires the applicant to possess the minimum of a master's degree.

-The next step for you is to learn how to enroll in an associate degree program or bachelor degree program.
-In the meantime, you will have plenty of opportunity to learn more about career options in counseling and psychology in general.
+The next step for you is to learn how to enroll in an associate degree program or bachelor's degree program.
+In the meantime, there should be plenty of opportunity to learn more about career options in counseling and psychology in general.